-Arbitration: If a member grievance goes to arbitration he/she has the right to have the PBA attorney handle the grievance, at which time the cost of the arbitrator will be paid by the PBA.
+Arbitration: If a member grievance goes to arbitration, he/she has the right to have a PBA attorney handle the grievance, at which time the cost of the arbitrator will be paid by the PBA.

-Prepaid Legal Assistance Plan (P.L.A.P.): As a member you will be provided an attorney (no cost) for the following: Initial consultation, disciplinary proceedings including certification hearings and state attorney appearances for matters not within the course and scope of employment, divorces, (non-contested) worker’s compensation claims, purchase and or sale of primary residence, off-duty traffic infractions, simple or living will.
-As a member you will be asked to pay any and all legal costs which pertains to your case.
+Prepaid Legal Assistance Plan (P.L.A.P.): As a member, you will be provided an attorney (at no cost) for the following: initial consultation, disciplinary proceedings including certification hearings and state attorney appearances for matters not within the course and scope of employment, divorces, (non-contested worker’s compensation claims, purchase and/or sale of primary residence, off-duty traffic infractions, simple or living will.

-Disability Benefits to officers permanently and totally disabled due to a catastrophic injury while in actual performance of their duties ($15,000).
+- Up to $30,000 to officers permanently and totally disabled due to catastrophic injury while in actual performance of their duties.

-Death benefits for officers killed in the actual performance of their duties ($30,000); and all benefits are payable to either the officer, spouse, or dependent children.
+- Up to $75,000 for officers killed in the actual performance of their duties; and all benefits are payable to either the officer, spouse or dependent children.

 P.A.C.
-Fund: The PBA (State & County) has a political action fund that contributes to local and state political races with a focus on candidates who support law enforcement.
+Fund: The PBA (state and county) has a political action fund that contributes to local and state political races which in turn helps influence our candidates to take a strong stance on issues relating to law enforcement.

 Information Bank: PBA maintains an up-to-date salary comparison survey (including pay and benefits) on all police agencies in Broward County.

-The Hope Fund, Inc. is a nonprofit charitable fund which is funded by donations from PBA members and friends of the PBA.
-A member may also donate through the payroll deduction for the United Way.
-The PBA member simply needs to designate on the United Way form that his/her donation be routed to the Hope Fund.
-All deductions are tax deductible.
+The HOPE Fund, Inc., is a non-profit 501(c)(3) registered charitable fund which is funded by donations from PBA members and friends of the PBA, as well as charity events held throughout the year.
+A member can also donate through the payroll deduction for the United Way by designating on the United Way enrollment form that his/her donation be routed to The HOPE Fund.
+All contributions are tax deductible.

 The fund is set up to help and assist in the following situations:

-From time to time there will be other situations that the Board of Directors deem necessary to benefit our members and which will be included into the Hope Fund.
+From time to time, there will be other situations that the Board of Directors deem necessary to benefit our members, which will be included into The HOPE Fund.